CafeteriaGuild/Art-of-Alchemy/wiki/src/azoth.md

 # Azoth
 Azoth is a miraculous substance used to craft many useful alchemical devices.
-It also forms the basis of [[Alkahest]].
+It also forms the basis of [Alkahest](./alkahest.md).

 ### Crafting Recipe